 graduated from The Arts Faculty at Comenius University, majoring in sociology.
 She devoted to her master’s thesis to the issue of developing social services on the local level.
 Between 2001 and 2005 she worked as a researcher and analyst with the Institute for Public Affairs where she participated in several projects aimed at exploring the situation of the Roma in Slovakia.
 In 2005 she was among co-founders of the Centre for the Research of Ethnicity and Culture to which she has remained loyal until now.
 In her work, she focuses on different aspects of the status of ethnic and religious minorities in Slovakia.
 She is interested in exploring the possibilities of migrants’ participation on the local level, but she is also keen on analysing the general public’s attitudes to minorities.
 She is the author and co-author of numerous publications on these issues.
 When away from work, Jana loves to spend time with her husband and two children who take up much more space in her life than in this brief profile.

 is the graduate of the Department of Sociology at Masaryk University in Brno, Czech Republic, and the Institute for Public Policy at Comenius University in Bratislava, where she received her PhD degree in 2014.
 She has also experienced education systems in Austria (primary school), the United States (a study trip during high school) and Israel (a study trip during university).
 She has been with the Centre for the Research of Ethnicity and Culture since 2009, specialising in education and language policies with respect to minorities, inclusive education and integration measures on the local level.
-Besides, she teaches minority policies at Comenius University’s Faculty of Social and Economic Science and has also lectured on argumentation and competitive debating.
-She has taken part in numerous research projects in the capacity of researcher, analyst, project manager, lecturer and author of expert studies.
-However, Tina’s principal project is her family, which includes her husband and two sons.
-In February 2016 she moved with her family to Berlin and continues as an external collaborator.
+Besides, she has been teaching minority policies at Comenius University’s Faculty of Social and Economic Science and she is also lecturing on critical thinking and argumentation.
+She has taken part in numerous projects in the capacity of researcher, analyst, project manager, lecturer and author of expert studies.
+She lives with her husband and two sons.
 Her favourite leisure activities include running, hiking in the woods and experience other peoples’ stories through books and films.

 studied European studies at Comenius University’s Faculty of Social and Economic Science and human rights at the Central European University in Budapest, Hungary.
 She joined the Centre for the Research of Ethnicity and Culture as an intern in 2011 and three years later she saw her status change to that of a researcher.
 She is both professionally and personally interested in issues related to human and minority rights, particularly when they involve children and people with disabilities, as well as in issues of discrimination, right to privacy and inclusive education.
 She takes great pleasure in organising events, creating innovative ideas and communicating them.
 After work, Katarína likes to sing in a choir and travel by trains.